team-hoodel/lexicon_wn/README.md

 - [ ] Put a search form on '/'.

-- [ ] Add an in-memory (sqlite?) wordlist with soundex to help with spelling.
+- [ ] Add an in-memory (sqlite?) wordlist with soundex to help with spelling and morph attributes.

 - [ ] Come up with a way of verifying that everything is working as it should.

-- [ ] It looks like Express 4.x has screwed this up.
+- [x] It looks like Express 4.x has screwed this up.
 Need to figure out how to use Connect?

 ## API